BadgerHobbs/Dave/README.md

 ## Acknowledgments

-The development of DAVE was inspired by the excellent work of [Romain Huet ](https://github.com/romainhuet), who demo'd a similar (albeit more complex) application at the 2023 OpenAI DevDay.
+The development of DAVE was inspired by the excellent work of [Romain Huet](https://github.com/romainhuet), who demo'd a similar (albeit more complex) application at the 2023 OpenAI DevDay.
 His excellent presentation is availible to watch [here on YouTube](https://youtu.be/U9mJuUkhUzk?t=2381).

 ## License